Voter IQ Test Answers

 6. What if You vote for too many candidates in a race?

-7. If someone vote in person, what happens to their mail-in ballot?
+7. If someone votes in person, what happens to their mail-in ballot?

 8. Where are ballots and equipment stored?